 Is it that easy?

 Definitely not.
-Managing a distributed team comes with a lot of pitfalls like any organization.
+Managing remote developers comes with a lot of pitfalls like any organization.
 Still, when it comes to innovation, remote teams can become an excellent tool of unpacking lots of opportunities.
 Collecting brilliant ideas around the world and around the clock—isn’t this what we should all be striving for?